matteo-torres/kanto-pokedex/README.md

 </p>

 ## About
-The purpose of this project is to build and query a relational database using R and Structured Query Language (SQL) sourced from various Pokémon datasets.
-This project focuses on the first generation of Pokémon from the Kanto region and includes information on all 151 different Pokémon, similar to a Pokédex.
-The information covers aspects such as name, National Pokédex number, type, species, size, base stats, training information, and breeding details.
+The purpose of this project is to build a relational database from multiple datasets and use SQL queries in R and Python to create visualizations.
+Focusing on the first generation of Pokémon from the Kanto region, the database includes information on all 151 Pokémon, similar to a Pokédex.
+The data covers attributes such as name, National Pokédex number, type, species, size, base stats, training information, and breeding details.

-- Data Wrangling and Processing
+- Data Wrangling and Processing (R)
-- Building a Structured Query Language (SQL) Relational Database
+- Building a Relational Database (SQL)
-- Data Visualization
+- Querying and Data Visualization (R and Python)

 ## Repository Structure
 ```bash